-For many PhD students, the COVID-19 pandemic created significant barriers to completion of their degree programs.
-Restricted travel, lack of access to libraries and archives, new caregiving responsibilities, and interrupted human subject research were just a few COVID-related impacts and delays experienced by students.
+For many PhD students, the COVID-19 pandemic has created significant barriers to completion of their degree programs.
+Restricted travel, lack of access to libraries and archives, new caregiving responsibilities, and interrupted human subject research have been just a few COVID-related impacts and delays experienced by students.

-In addition to other forms of assistance and support made available to our graduate students through their schools and departments, the Provost’s office at Johns Hopkins University has announced two new COVID-relief fellowship awards.
-Eligibility for both of these award mechanisms is limited to students in “time-limited funding packages.”
-That is, at JHU, some PhD programs provide a funding package to PhD students for a set number of years.
+In addition to other forms of assistance and support that schools and departments have made available to graduate students, the Provost’s office at Johns Hopkins University is sponsoring two COVID-relief fellowship awards.
+Eligibility for both of these award mechanisms is limited to PhD students in “time-limited funding packages.”
+That is, some PhD programs at JHU provide a funding package to PhD students for a set number of years.
 Other programs provide funding for the entire duration of the PhD degree.
 The two award mechanisms below are open only to students in programs that provide funding for a set, or limited, number of years.
 Students in programs that guarantee funding for the duration of the PhD are not eligible to apply.

-The dissertation completion award is for students whose time-limited funding packages have expired but who need additional time to complete their dissertations because of COVID-related interruptions.
-Most awards will include a stipend ($12,500 for one semester or two JHSPH terms, $6,250 stipend for one JHSPH term), tuition, and health insurance for a semester or equivalent.
-Some awards will include tuition and health insurance only, depending on students’ own situations.
+The dissertation completion award is for students whose time-limited funding packages have expired but who need additional time to complete their dissertation because of COVID-related interruptions.
+Most awards will include tuition, health insurance, and stipend for one semester or two JHSPH terms ($12,500 stipend will be allocated for one semester or two JHSPH terms, $6,250 stipend for one JHSPH term).
+Some awards will include only some of these components (e.g., tuition only, or stipend only), depending on students’ own situations.

 There are three rounds of applications for awards equivalent to one semester:

-- PhD student must be in, or must have completed, a time-limited funding package.
-That is, PhD students whose programs provide them with a funding package for a finite number of years (e.g., for 3 years, or for 5 years) are eligible.
+- PhD students must have been provided with a time-limited funding package, and that package must have been completed by the time the award will be used.
+That is, PhD students are eligible whose programs provided them with a funding package for a finite number of years (e.g., for 3 years, or for 5 years) and for whom that package has ended by the time the award will be used.
 PhD students who are provided tuition, stipend, and health insurance for the duration of the PhD are not eligible to apply.

-- Student must provide description of how COVID delayed completion of dissertation.
+- Students must provide description of how COVID delayed completion of dissertation.

-- Student must provide timeline for completion and final defense.
+- Students must provide a timeline for completion of the degree and final defense.

-- Advisor and PhD program director must endorse student’s timeline for completion.
+- The student’s advisor and PhD program director must endorse the student’s timeline for completion.

-Awards that provide stipends will give preference to those not teaching or with other significant university obligations.
+Dissertation completion awards will give preference to those not teaching or with no or very few other significant university obligations.
 Students who receive dissertation completion funding are expected to be at the end of their program and able to finish in the period of the award.
 As such, the assumption is that these students will receive no additional funding (as PhD students) from their home school or department after this award.
 While some programs may make exceptions in extraordinary cases, students should apply for the dissertation completion award only when completion during the allotted period is realistic and with the assumption that no additional funding will be provided to them by JHU sources while they are still a PhD student.

-A selection committee will be convened from across the university to make decisions about awards, should more students apply than there are available funds.
+A selection committee will be convened from across the university to make decisions about awards.

 For more information, contact firstname.lastname@example.org.